Rhiannon (song): Post release

-After writing the song, Nicks learned that Rhiannon originated from a Welsh goddess, and was amazed that the haunting song lyrics applied to the Welsh Rhiannon as well.
+After writing the song, Nicks learned in early 1978 that Rhiannon originated from a Welsh goddess and discovered that the lyrics in her song also applied to the Welsh Rhiannon.
+Nicks told the Los Angeles Times that a fan sent her "four paperback novels in a Manila envelope" five years after she first wrote "Rhiannon" in 1973.
+Included in the envelope was Evangeline Walton's adaptation of the ancient British Mabinogion, which Nicks then bought the rights to after being "transfixed" by the prose.
 Nicks researched the Mabinogion story and began work on a Rhiannon project, unsure of whether it would become a movie, a musical, a cartoon, or a ballet.
-There were several Rhiannon-centered and themed songs from this unfinished project, including "Stay Away" and "Maker of Birds."
-Additionally, Nicks wrote the Fleetwood Mac song "Angel" based on the Rhiannon story.
+She created several Rhiannon-centered and themed songs from this unfinished project, including "Three Birds of Rhiannon (Maker of Birds)", "Forest of the Black Roses" and "Stay Away".
+Additionally, Nicks wrote the Fleetwood Mac song "Angel" based on the Rhiannon mythology.